grokit/dcore/datasys/README.md

 What is the UID for a document that is not formerly in he system (e.g. a .pdf file that I can't tag into)?
 Put uid_<uid> in the filename?

+### Metadata

+Create a metadata directory.
+Can be a set of JSON files.
+Metadata covers both public and private, so be aware that tags and such are not private?

 # TODO

 ## A